-RIDE will first identify identified high schools for the 2018-19 school year based on graduation performance results from the 2016-17 school year.
-RIDE will subsequently continued to identify schools for comprehensive support and improvement on an annual basis for the 2019-20 and 2022-23 school years.
-Starting with 2022-23, c.
+RIDE first identified high schools for the 2018-19 school year based on graduation performance results from the 2016-17 school year.
+RIDE subsequently continued to identify schools for comprehensive support and improvement on an annual basis for the 2019-20 and 2022-23 school years.
+Starting with 2022-23, Rhode Island will identify schools for comprehensive support and improvement on a biannual basis (next in 2024-25).

+c.
 Comprehensive Support and Improvement Schools.
-Describe the methodology by which the State identifies public schools in the State receiving Title I, Part A funds that have received additional targeted support under ESEA section 1111(d)(2)(C) (based on identification as a school in which any subgroup of students, on its own, would lead to identification under ESEA section 1111(c)(4)(D)(i)(I) using the State's methodology under ESEA section 1111(c)(4)(D)) and that have not satisfied the statewide exit criteria for such schools within a State-determined number of years.
+Describe the methodology by which the State identifies public schools in the State receiving Title I, Part A funds that have received additional targeted support under ESEA section 1111(d)(2)(C) (based on identification as a school in which any subgroup of students, on its own, would lead to identification under ESEA section 1111(c)(4)(D)(i)(I) using the State's methodology under ESEA section 1111(c)(4)(D)) and that have not satisfied the statewide exit criteria for such schools within a Statedetermined number of years.